ipfs-shipyard/ipfs-provider/README.md

 const { ipfs, provider } = await getIpfs({
   // These are the defaults:
-  tryCompanion: true, // set false to bypass ipfs-companion verification
+  tryWebExt: true,    // set false to bypass WebExtension verification
   tryWindow: true,    // set false to bypass window.ipfs verification
   tryApi: true,       // set false to bypass js-ipfs-http-client verification
   apiAddress: null    // set this to use an api in that address if tryApi is true